Efficient computation of null affine parameters

 Rearranging

 Then

-So we deduce the \emph{existence} of a Finslerian affine 3-metric $h_{ij}$, up to a (in general unknown) conformal factor defined on the tangent bundle:
+So we (nonconstructively) deduce the \emph{existence} of a Finslerian affine three-metric $h_{ij}$, defined up to a (in general unknown) conformal factor defined over the tangent bundle:

-Note that the Finslerian behaviour has at least been isolated in the conformal factor --- this is the type of structure explored by Bekenstein in reference~\cite{Bekenstein:1992}; a Riemannian metric distorted by a Finslerian conformal factor.
+Note that the Finslerian behavior has at least been isolated in the conformal factor---this is the type of structure explored by Bekenstein in reference~\cite{Bekenstein:1992}: a Riemannian metric {(more precisely, a Lorentzian metric)} distorted by a Finslerian conformal factor.